Our Experience

 Photo credit: Alexander Albrecht, 2023

-• Dickens Street Pop-Up Park, Balaclava, 2023
+Dickens Street Pop-Up Park, Balaclava, 2023

-Dickens Street Pop-Up Park is a vibrant public space transformation in Balaclava.
+Role: Concept design (while employed at Council)Dickens Street Pop-Up Park is a vibrant public space transformation in Balaclava.
 The City of Port Phillip delivered the project through its Economic Growth and Activation Team.

 The project involved converting 10 underutilised parking spaces into a colourful and versatile public space featuring plantings, artistic elements, bicycle racks, additional seating, and a basketball hoop.
-The pop-up park significant enhanced the area's look and feel, adding colour and fun to the streetscape.
+The pop-up park significantly enhanced the area's look and feel, adding colour and fun to the streetscape.

 Developed through consultation and with the support of the nearby St Kilda Primary School, the project highlights the value of community collaboration in public space creation, particularly in an area identified as one with the lowest amount of open space (5% compared to a municipal average of 17%).